 100% Offset vs High-Interest Savings Account

-During the younger years, when you’re starting out and don’t have any debt it probably make sense having a regular transaction account for everyday expenses and keeping your savings in an interest-earning account.
+During the younger years, when you’re starting out and don’t have any debt, it probably makes sense having a regular transaction account for everyday expenses and keeping your savings in an interest-earning account.

-However, further down the line, as you move into the wealth creation years, it’s time to seriously reconsider your options.
+However, further down the line, as you move into the wealth creation years, it’s time to reconsider your optionsseriously.
 It’s a time when you may have the most debts, like a mortgage, car or personal loans.
 It’s also a time when every hard-earned dollar counts.

 Having a 100% offset account is one of the best home loan features you can have to help save on interest payable and reduce the term of the loan.